CPF-CADT/computer-shop/README.md

-# 🖥️ Computer Shop E-Commerce System
+# 🖥️ Online Marketplace for Tech Products

 This project is a full-featured e-commerce platform developed specifically for the Cambodian tech retail market.
 It enables customers to browse, purchase, and pay for technology products through a user-friendly, mobile-responsive interface.